ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolAxesCommonTasks.rst

 IVectorGeometryToolAxesCommonTasks
 ==================================

-.. py:class:: IVectorGeometryToolAxesCommonTasks
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolAxesCommonTasks

    object

    Provide methods to create non-persistent VGT axes components.
 Non-persistent components do not have names, do not get saved/loaded and are not shown in the VGT browser.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolAxesCommonTasks

 Overview
 --------